 (Photo courtesy of NetPS Plant Finder)

 Hardiness Zone: 4a

-Helena's Blush Spurge has masses of beautiful cymes of creamy white flowers with yellow bracts at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
-Its attractive narrow leaves emerge pink in spring, turning green in color with showy creamy white variegation throughout the season.
-The fruit is not ornamentally significant.
+Helena's Blush Spurge has masses of beautiful cymes of chartreuse flowers with yellow bracts at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
+Its attractive narrow leaves emerge pink in spring, turning green in color with showy creamy white variegation and tinges of fuchsia throughout the season.

 Helena's Blush Spurge is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.